-Based on the spring 2016 results of the state assessments, 38% of students in grades three through eight and high school are proficient in English language arts and 31% are proficient in mathematics.
-Based on spring 2018 results of the state assessments,-the first year of the new state assessments-36% of students in grades three through eight and eleven who met the criteria for inclusion in accountability were proficient in English language arts and 28% were proficient in mathematics.
-These ambitious goals require a 4214% annual decrease in the gap to 10075% mathematics proficiency and a 40.712.5% annual decrease in the gap to 10075% English language arts proficiency for all students and for each subgroup of students in the state.
+Based on spring 2018 results of the state assessments-the first year of the new state assessments-36% of students in grades three through eight and eleven who met the criteria for inclusion in accountability were proficient in English language arts and 28% were proficient in mathematics.
+These ambitious goals require a 14% annual decrease in the gap to 100% mathematics proficiency and a 12.5% annual decrease in the gap to 100% English language arts proficiency for all students and for each subgroup of students in the state.
 Due to effects of the COVID-19 pandemic, Rhode Island will shift this timeline by two years, to reaching 75% proficiency by 2027.

 When examining historical assessment results with previous state assessments as well as NAEP, it is evident that these ambitious goals call for a larger increase in proficiency rates than Rhode Island has previously achieved in the same number of years.
-As these goals have been set using the 2016 state assessment results as baseline data,Rhode Island will re-evaluate its goals after the first year of implementation of its new assessments to be implemented during the 2017-2018 school year.